department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/payment-history-frontend.md

 ---

-### State 3: A user has had NO payments in the last 30 days + NO debt.
+### State 3: A user has had NO payments in the last 30 days but has received payments before + NO debt.

 #### Visual specs
 - Use a plain `p` element for no outstanding debt message